sumghai/SDHI_ServiceModuleSystem/GameData/SDHI/Service Module System/SDHI_SMS_README.txt

 ===Dependencies===

- - AnimatedDecouplers plugin (Starwaster), for umbilical animation on decoupling
+ - AnimatedDecouplers (Starwaster), for umbilical animation on decoupling

- - Klockheed Martian Special Parts plugin (dtobi), for self-inflating floation collar functionality

- - ModuleManager plugin (sarbian), for applying patches for functionality/features provided by dependencies and third-party add-ons
+ - ModuleManager (sarbian), for applying patches for functionality/features provided by dependencies and third-party add-ons

- - Wenkel Corporation RealChute Parachute Systems plugin (stupid_chris), for parachute functionality
+ - Wenkel Corporation RealChute Parachute Systems (stupid_chris), for parachute functionality

 ===Supported Third-Party Addons===

- - Deadly Reentry Continued plugin (NathanKell) - if installed, the SDHI Heat Shield will protect the Mk1-2 Pod from the heat and stresses of atmospheric reentry; most other Service Module components will also consistently be burned up when deorbited
+ - Deadly Reentry Continued (NathanKell / Starwaster) - if installed, the SDHI Heat Shield will protect the Mk1-2 Pod from the heat and stresses of atmospheric reentry; most other Service Module components will also consistently be burned up when deorbited

- - Ferram Aerospace Research plugin (ferram4) - if installed, the Boost Protective Cover and Service Module Fairings will properly shield other components from aerodynamic stresses experienced during launch, reducing drag and making your rockets more efficient at getting into orbit
+ - Ferram Aerospace Research (ferram4) - if installed, the Boost Protective Cover and Service Module Fairings will properly shield other components from aerodynamic stresses experienced during launch, reducing drag and making your rockets more efficient at getting into orbit

- - HotRockets! plugin (Nazari1382) - if installed, the LV-909 variant included in the Service Module pack will display improved particle effects in its exhaust
+ - HotRockets!
+(Nazari1382) - if installed, the LV-909 variant included in the Service Module pack will display improved particle effects in its exhaust

+ - Klockheed Martian Special Parts (dtobi / raidernick), for self-inflating floation collar functionality

- - Node Resizer plugin (Starwaster) - if installed, will allow easier attachment of Avionics Ring part variant to heat shield in the VAB/SPH editor scenes
+ - Node Resizer (Starwaster) - if installed, will allow easier attachment of Avionics Ring part variant to heat shield in the VAB/SPH editor scenes

- - Ship Manifest plugin (Papa_Joe) and Connected Living Spaces API plugin (codepoet) - if installed, crew can be transferred between vessels that use the parachute-equipped docking ports included in the Service Module pack
+ - Ship Manifest (Papa_Joe) and Connected Living Spaces API (codepoet) - if installed, crew can be transferred between vessels that use the parachute-equipped docking ports included in the Service Module pack

  - TAC Life Support (TaranisElsu) - if installed, will add a total of Kerbin eight day's worth of life support provisions to the Mk1-2 Pod and Service Module, plus Carbon Extractors and Water Filters